cameronpcampbell/openblox/README.md

 </br>

-Openblox allows your typescript (and javascript) codebases to communicate with the roblox api extremely easily.
+Openblox allows your typescript (and javascript) codebase to communicate with the Roblox API extemely easily.

 It wraps over 100+ Roblox API endpoints, each with its own strictly typed response data.
 Typings were written manually as opposed to programatically generating them to ensure the strictest possible type-safety.